Academics Tell You What Your Child Knows. Extracurriculars Reveal Who They Are.

 Frequently Asked Questions About Extracurriculars

-How many activities does Aspen offer?
+What extracurricular activities does Aspen Academy offer?

-When do extracurricular activities take place?
+When do extracurricular activities happen at Aspen Academy?